moCtoDnozamA/moCtoDnozamA.github.io-api/README.md

 # moCtoDnozamA API

+This is the backend API for our mock e-commerce website we created.
+The database uses MongoDB and features four key models to hold our data: the user, cart, order, and product.

 ## TECHNOLOGIES IN USE

 -   JavaScript
 -   Express.js
 -   Node.js
 -   MongoDB
 -   Mongoose
 -   AJAX
 -   jQuery
 -   Handlebars
 -   CSS/Bootstrap
 -   HTML5

 ## PLANNING & DEVELOPMENT